MongoEngine/flask-mongoengine/docs/custom_json_encoder.md

 # Custom Json Encoder

-flask-mongoengine have option to add custom encoder for flask By this way you can handel encoding special object
+flask-mongoengine have option to add custom encoder for flask By this way you can handle encoding special object

 Examples: